PIN BAR CANDLESTICK

 Another idea would be to consider whether a pin would work better at a lower or higher timeframe.
 You can trade the best of pin bar setups by answering these questions.

-In conclusion, any trading strategy including a pin bar would work absolutely well when you understand price action and market structure.
+In conclusion, any trading strategy including a pin bar would work well when you understand price action and market structure.
 Keep reading below you will find the best time to trade pin bar when they are formed.

 HAMMER PIN BAR